austinxewell/my-dev-blog/_posts/2025-12-14-personal-blog-December-2025.markdown

 **Back At It (Ironically Enough)** 😅

-It has been a little over a month since I last posted, which is funny considering one of my previous entries was literally titled **Development Fatigue**.
+It has been a few weeks since I last posted, which is funny considering one of my previous entries was literally titled **Development Fatigue**.
 I took that break, and then life doubled down.

 Over the past month, personal and family health issues pulled my attention where it needed to be.
 Development took a back seat, not because of burnout, but because priorities shifted.
 That kind of pause is never planned, but sometimes it is necessary.